iamcal/lib_timezones/README.md

     grunt

+## Timezone DB

+To update to the latest version of the timezone DB:

+    sudo pecl upgrade timezonedb
+    grunt

+This will rebuild the data files, embedding the timezone DB version into the file.

 ## Caveats

 *  Not every timezone is included here.
 There are many that don't have any residents or don't